top of page

 Weekly WHS Article 15th June 2023

-In all cases the PCBU must consult with its workforce and other PCBUs, such as sub-contractors and landlords. (see WHS Act, Section 46.)
+Representatives of the PCBU must consult with other PCBUs that share the same premises, sub-contractors, and landlords. (see WHS Act, Section 46.)

-• Consult with workers directly, i.e. one-on-one, or through toolbox talks, scheduled safety meetings, and psychosocial surveys.
-Any method whereby representatives of the PCBU (or the PCBU themselves if a sole trader) can talk to staff directly and hear what they have to say. (see Section 47 of the WHS Act)
+• Consult with workers directly, i.e. one-on-one discussions between business owners or their management team and workers through toolbox talks, scheduled safety meetings, and psychosocial surveys.
+Any method whereby representatives of the PCBU can talk to staff directly and hear what they have to say is valid. (see Section 47 of the WHS Act)

 The SafeWork NSW Code of Practice: Managing Psychosocial Hazards at Work